Updated: March 17, 2026

 From January to March 2025, 41,358 homes were sold in Portugal, a 25 percent increase compared to the same period last year.
 This shows increasing buyer confidence and healthy liquidity in the market.

-Because of the high demand for property in Portugal, especially in the most sought-after markets like Lisbon and the Algarve, property listings don’t stay on the market very long.
-This means that buyers will need to act fast when searching for property in these areas.
+Because of the high demand for property in Portugal, especially in the most in high-demand areas like Lisbon and the Algarve, property listings don’t stay on the market very long.
+This means that buyers will need to act fast when searching for property in these sought-after areas, especially when looking for a studio apartment.

-A property professional like a buyer’s agent will be able to help in this case, as they have a database of off-market listings that buyers can access first-hand.
+A property professional, like a buyer’s agent, can help first-time buyers in this case, as they have a database of off-market listings and can negotiate prices for various property types.

 Mortgage landscape and interest rates